mahir7532/Dettolator/README.md

 🧩 License

 This project is for educational and fan purposes only.
-All game content and trademarks belong to Dettol® / Reckitt Benckiser Group.
+All game content and trademarks belong to Dettol® / Reckitt Bangladesh.